-Past winners of the John R. Endwright Alumni Service Award, A-M
+Past winners of the John R. Endwright Alumni Service Award

-Short biographies of past winners of the John R. Endwright Alumni Service Award, listed alphabetically, A–M:
+Short biographies of past winners of the John R. Endwright Alumni Service Award, last name beginning with A–M, listed chronologically.

-Short biographies of past winners of the John R. Endwright Alumni Service Award, listed alphabetically, A–M:
+Short biographies of past winners of the John R. Endwright Alumni Service Award, last name beginning with A–M, listed chronologically.

 Mary Boutain completed her M.P.H. degree in Behavioral, Social and Community Health in May 2009.
 As a graduate student, Mary was involved in both campus and community public health efforts.
 She was a member of the student organization Master of Public Health Association, where she assisted in the development and implementation of programs for college students.
 Mary took advantage of practice and research opportunities in order to enrich her academic experiences and to become integrated as an advocate of public health initiatives in her community.
 The number and quality of her contributions to the school is staggering.